Hurricane Season Preparation Guide

 Create a Disaster Kit

-Make sure you have enough supplies to last you well after the storm.
-There could be a long recovery period and you need to be prepared in the case that water or electricity could be out for a while.
+You’ll want to inventory your supplies, and ideally stock up to last you well after the storm.
+There could be a long recovery period; you need to be prepared in the event that water and/or electricity are unavailable for an extended amount of time.
 Make sure to have non-perishable food, water, and medicine for each person in your family for a minimum of three days.
-Be sure to also have extra cash, a battery-powered radio, flash lights, and a portable crank or USB charger to charge your cellphone.
+Extra cash, a battery-powered radio, flash lights, and a portable crank or USB charger to charge your cellphone are also useful items to have in your preparation kit.

 You can find more items you may need at ready.gov/kit